My friend’s answer to Shakespeare’s question, “What dreams may come when we shed this mortal coil?” follows:

 - OR: A life based upon loving God and others, now, and then experiencing an eternity of Peace & Joy with the companionship of God.“To sleep.Perchance, to dream.” -Shakespeare.

-So, my friend wishes me “Auf Wiedersehen” – “When we meet again.”
-He believes that our souls are like a ship that disappears over the horizon, only to see the welcoming embrace of the Redeemer, along with friends & relatives of previous passing, on the other shore.
+My friend wishes me “Auf Wiedersehen” – “When we meet again.”
+He believes that our souls are like a ship that disappears over the horizon, only to see the Forgiveness, of the welcoming embrace, of the Redeemer, along with friends & relatives of previous passing, on the other shore.

-Above YouTube Music Video confirms the Blog Post Message of Eternal Companionship
+Above YouTube Music Video exopresses the Blog Post Message of the Eternal Companionship.

 That sums up “Pascal’s Gamble”: Either choose a life of abundant self-gratuitous pleasures while you live, because their is Nothing after death.
 Or, spend your life on earth honoring God and loving others, because there is an eternity of Peace & Joy if you do.